 Citizenship by Investment programs (CBI) allows investors and their families to obtain citizenship by making a significant financial investment in the country’s economy.
-This investment usually involves real estate purchases, contributions to government funds, or business investments.
+This investment usually involves real estate purchases, contributions to government funds or a national development fund, or investment in a local business.

 These programs provide the benefits of visa-free travel and favorable tax regimes but also contribute to the economic development of the host countries.
 Whether it’s the sun-drenched islands of the Caribbean or the culturally rich landscapes of Europe, each program offers distinct advantages tailored to diverse investor preferences.